Updated June 6, 2023

 Example #1 – Project Timeline Using Stack Bar Graphs

-Suppose you have a list of tasks in tabular form in excel, as it shows in the screenshot below:
+Suppose you have a list of tasks in tabular form in Excel, as shown in the screenshot below:

 In this table, we have the Task Name, Start Date of the task, End Date of the task, and duration (in the number of days) it takes to complete the task.
 The duration can be inputted manually, or you can use a formula as [End Date – Start Date + 1].
-Here +1 allows excel to count the Start Date as well while calculating the Duration.
+Here +1 allows Excel to count the Start Date while calculating the Duration.

 - Go to Excel Ribbon > Click Insert > Select Insert Column or Bar Chart option.

-- As soon as you click on that chart button, you can see an empty excel chart is generated as follows.
-Right-click on it and choose select Data.
+- When you click that chart button, you can see an empty Excel chart is generated as follows.
+Right-click on it and choose Select Data.

 - A Select Data Source popping window will appear.
 Under Legend Entries (Series), click on Add tab.

-- A new pop up window Edit Series will appear on the front.
-Under Series name, select Start Date (cell B1).
+- A new pop up window, Edit Series, will appear on the front.
+Under the Series name, select Start Date (cell B1).
 Under Series values, select a range of data from the Start Date column (Column B, B2:B11).
 Click OK.

 - Now add Duration as a Series name and Duration values as Series values by clicking Add button one more time, same as the above step.

 - Now, click Edit under Horizontal (Category) Axis Labels.
 It will open up a new pop-up window, Axis Labels.
 Select Task Name Range of cells from cell A2 to A11 under Axis label range and click OK.
 It will add Project 1 to Project 10 as a label (name) to every stack.